Could Your Hip or Groin Pain Be a Labral Tear?

 Symptoms of a labral tear include deep pain in the groin or at the front of the hip.
 People often describe the location of the pain in a “C”-shaped region over the hip joint.
 You may also experience a sensation of locking or catching in the hip along with decreased range of motion.
 Certain athletes such as dancers, gymnasts, hockey players (especially goalkeepers), and those in combat sports like mixed martial arts may be more prone to labral tears because of the repetitive nature of their sport.

-Dr. Bowles says FAI can be diagnosed through history, a physical exam and imaging.
-He starts by taking a thorough history and performing a comprehensive physical exam and recommends an X-ray to look at the bony structure and shape of the hip.
+FAI can be diagnosed through history, a physical exam and imaging.
+We start by taking a thorough history and performing a comprehensive physical exam and recommends an X-ray to look at the bony structure and shape of the hip.
 Magnetic resonance imaging (MRI) may also be necessary to look at the soft tissues surrounding the hip, including the labrum.
 The MRI can confirm the presence of a labral tear and help rule out other conditions such as tendonitis (inflammation).

 To treat a labral tear, your physician will most likely recommend nonsurgical options first, including physical therapy to improve hip/core strength and correct an abnormal gait (such as a limp due to pain), oral NSAIDs (such as Aleve® or Advil®) and possibly a hip injection to help localize and relieve pain, if necessary.
 Platelet rich plasma (PRP) injections may also help treat the symptoms in some cases.
 If conservative management doesn’t improve your symptoms, an orthopedic surgeon will most likely recommend surgery.